Wevok, Alaska

 Wevok (Iñupiaq: Uivvaq) is a former Iñupiat village in the western part of North Slope Borough in the U.S. state of Alaska.

 Its name is derived from the Iñupiat name of Cape Lisburne, which is 5 km to the west.
 Its maximum elevation is 17 m.

 Demographics

 Wevok appeared once on the 1880 U.S. Census as "Cape Lisburne", an unincorporated Inuit village of 13 residents (all Inuit).
-The village did not report again on the census.
+The village did not report again in the census.